apache/sling-whiteboard/remote-content-api/sample-graphql-api/README.md

 debugging, as the above does not fork and starts the application with the Maven JVM.

+## Next Steps
+Here are a few ideas in no specific order.

+Uppercase selectors in these notes refer to the _API planes_ concept, where the first uppercase selector addresses an "API plane" where specific functionality is available, usually with a specific GraphQL Schema.
+The term "plane" is similar to a geometric plane, it's not about flying metal tubes.

+* Fix https://issues.apache.org/jira/browse/SLING-10485 to better support **various input types in Mutations**.
+* Implement a small **content tree manipulation language** for the Command mutation.
+On a new API plane "C"?
+Can use a restricted variant of the repoinit language with just "create path" and "set ACL" along with delete and move operations.
+Provides similar functionality to the [Sling Post Servlet](https://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html) in a more discoverable and especially strictly controlled way.
+* Implement a **restrictive HTTP proxy to the Sling POST servlet** for updating content.
+On a new API plane "U"?
+For "updates".
+Might be restricted to the default "update content" operation and only if the target is either a Document or a Folder which can contain Documents.
+Other content manipulations are performed with the above content tree manipulation language, in order to restrict and better control them.
+POSTing content to that servlet can also happen with a GraphQL Mutation, we might support both variants but a direct POST is more efficient and might allow for streaming data which we don't have in the GraphQL core so far.
+* Provide **hyperlinks to the various API planes** and/or explanations of how they work as part of the "links" field of Folders and Documents.
+* Maybe rename the N plane to D as in "developement"?
+* Add support for **selector-driven stored queries** so that `/content.P.folders.json` for example executes the 'folders' query that's been developed and stored from that developers plane.
+The P plane is for publishing, where HTTP GET requests return cacheable content based on stored queries.
+* Add tests (using [Karate](https://github.com/intuit/karate)?) to this module to demonstrate the APIs if it looks like the module will graduate to a full-fledged Sling module.
+So far it's only tested interactively using the below example queries.

+The overall idea is that accessing `/content.N.json` with a GraphQL client should be sufficient for a developer to discover everything, via the commented GraphQL Schema provided there.

 ## Test Content

 The test content uses `com.adobe.aem.guides:aem-guides-wknd.ui.content.sample` which is MIT